-Warsaw, Poland – After months of negotiations and speculation, the United States announced it would strengthen its military presence in Poland.
+Warsaw, Poland – After months of negotiations and speculation, the Trump administration announced it would strengthen the United States’ military presence in Poland.

 During a joint press conference with visiting Polish President Andrzej Duda, President Trump said the United States would send 1.000 additional troops to Poland in a bid to reinforce the U.S. military presence in Central Europe and strengthen NATO’s eastern flank.